 Innovation

 The main innovation of this proposal is the quantification of the density of mine waste based on non-invasive measurements of the dielectric permittivity.
-There is no method currently available, which would allow a continuous quality control of the effect of mud farming for TSFs.
+There is no method currently available, which would allow a continuous quality control of the effect of AMC for TSFs.
 Further innovations are the development of a cone penetration sensor that would allow ultra-wide band dielectric measurements in a frequency range of mHz to GHz and the development of mixing equations, which are required to relate the dielectric permittivity with soil physical parameters.
-Such a system would indeed allow the introduction of an intelligent mud management ultimately resulting in the long-term to safer TSFs from a geotechnical and geoenvironmental point of view.
+Such a system would indeed allow the introduction of a intelligent tailings management ultimately resulting in the long-term to safer TSFs from a geotechnical and geoenvironmental point of view.

 Deliverables

 The fundamental investigation of the physical mixing equations to relate the dielectric permittivity to soil physical parameters will ultimately lead to an overall improved understanding of the mechanical behaviour of tailings material.
-Besides of the development of high frequency antennas and a cone penetration sensor, further deliverables will be a Neural Network that is required to analyse the non-invasive dielectric measurements, on site calibration procedures and a database on dielectric and soil physical parameters.
+Besides the development of high frequency antennas and a cone penetration sensor, further deliverables will be a Neural Network that is required to analyse the non-invasive dielectric measurements, on site calibration procedures and a database on dielectric and soil physical parameters.